ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 Place all the content you want to encrypt in the `content` folder.
 You can store any kind of file in this folder and sub-folders.
 The [Get started]({{< relref "/guides/get-started.md" >}}#step-zero-gather-all-content) article has some suggestions on what kind of content to store.

 Markdown documents are automatically converted to HTML chunks, so that's a great way to include information.
 However, at present Hereditas web apps do not support hyperlinks, images or videos in Markdown or HTML files linking to other content within the box.

+### Welcome file

+As mentioned above, Hereditas generates a `welcome.md` file and pre-populates it with some default content.

+The welcome file is displayed in the authentication page, and you can use it to provide some information about what your Hereditas box is, and how it can be used.

+Note that the welcome file is **not encrypted**, so do not store any confidential information in there!

 ## Set the webhook URL